-Pork roll gets its other name, Taylor ham, after Taylor Provisions, Inc. in Trenton, New Jersey, which was the first company to produce it back in 1856.
-The product was originally marketed as “prepared ham,” but changes from the Pure Food and Drug Act of 1906 meant that the product no longer met the federal requirements for products labeled as ham.
+Pork roll gets its other name, Taylor ham, after Taylor Provisions, Inc. in Trenton, New Jersey, which was the first company to produce it in 1856.
+The product was originally marketed as “prepared ham,” but changes from the Pure Food and Drug Act of 1906 meant the product no longer met the federal requirements for products labeled as ham.
 The company called their product “pork roll” instead, and the term became a generic name for the product regardless of whether it was produced by Taylor Provisions.

 Pork Roll vs. Taylor Ham

 While many companies produce pork roll, the original company that produced the product is responsible for its other name.
 Taylor ham is technically named John Taylor’s Original Pork Roll.
 The product is the same, but the name “Taylor ham” specifies the manufacturer.
 Another variation, Trenton pork roll, is also produced by Taylor Provisions, but it has a milder flavor.